Psychotherapy: Eros and magic.

 And soul was regarded as the vital force that animates.

-Now we find the parallels with Freudian concepts.
+Now we can see the parallels with Freudian concepts.

 Anyway, Couliano goes on to explain that the Pythagoreans spoke of vital pneuma circulating in the blood.
 Students at the school of 5th Century Empedocles of Agrigentum believed spirit to be a subtle vapor moving in the arteries of the body.
 The heart was therefore the central reserve for pneuma, and phantasy, and this is why the heart is so affected by love.

-A more common psychological variation of this power of phantasm concept, imagines that there is a problem stopping a person seeing through their phantasy.
+A more common psychological variation of this power of phantasm concept, imagines that there is a problem, a block, that is stopping a person seeing through their phantasy.

 The phantasy becomes psychological diagnosis: